 As part of a collaborative working arrangement a number of the animal health functions are delivered by officers within the Animal Health Team at Powys County Council on our behalf.

 The functions undertaken by Powys within the Torfaen area include the following:

-- Programmed Animal Health and Welfare premises inspections and any resulting enforcement work as may necessary
+- Programmed Animal Health and Welfare premises inspections on agricultural holdings, and any resulting enforcement work as may necessary

 - All data entry, record keeping and reporting that is required of Torfaen County Borough Council for Animal Health and Welfare for the areas listed above

 - Leading in the investigation of all notifiable diseases for Animal Health

 Animal Health Officers endeavour to comply with our duties to contribute towards a safe, healthy and fair environment and to monitor and influence the treatment of animals, enforcing applicable standards where appropriate.

 If you have an animal welfare complaint that relates to companion animals and or horses then the matter should be reported to the RSPCA on 0300 1234 999 or another suitable animal welfare organisation/charity.

 For further information regarding any of the above or non-urgent enquiries please contact Powys County Council at email@example.com or alternatively please ring 01874 624704.

 For any urgent enquiries or notifications of disease for Animal Health please ring Powys County Council Emergency Line on 0845 6027030.